shreenath197/DeepLearningAssignment02-ConvolutionalNeuralNetworkModel_ClassifyFaceImage/README.md

 Visualize Predictions
 Display 5 sample images from the test set predicted as "masked" and 5 predicted as "unmasked."
 Include the predicted labels for each image.
 [1 mark]

-Submission Guidelines:
-Consolidate the code, plots, and results in a single Jupyter Notebook file.
-Submit both the .ipynb file and an HTML export of the notebook.
-Ensure the notebook includes all required outputs, such as the model architecture, training graphs, evaluation metrics, and sample predictions.